JFormoso/Comunidad-Abierta-LATAM/speedblog.md

 Picture by Roberto Huczek
 -----

-_This post summarizes our OLS journey, the project you worked on during the entire period of cohort 7, and what aur plans for the future are_
+_This post summarizes our OLS journey, the project we worked on during the entire period of cohort 7, and what aur plans for the future are_

 ----